-New residential development in Lochinvar will result in a clear demand for the provision of a range of Council-provided recreation and open space facilities to meet the needs of the new population.
+New residential development in Farley will result in a clear demand for the provision of a range of Council-provided recreation and open space facilities to meet the needs of the new population.

-The Review of Open Space and Recreation provisions undertaken in 2007 identified that Council had approximately 850 hectares of public land.
+The Review of Open Space and Recreation provisions undertaken in 2007 identified that Council had approximately 850 hectares of public land across the LGA.
 Based on an estimated population at the time of 63,989 this represented 13.8 ha of open space per 1,000 people which included the provision of parks, sportsgrounds, wetlands, natural areas and bushland.
-It is however, recognised that the current provision is generous and it would be an unreasonable or unacceptable impost upon new development to maintain this level of supply.
+In July 2014 a further review of open space provision across the LGA was undertaken indicating approximately 911.77 hectares of public land being held by Council.
+Assuming a population at the time of approximately 70,000 the current level of provision is 13.0 hectares per 1,000 of population.
+Whilst this figure represents a 5.47% decrease when compared to the level of provision in 2007 it is recognised that the current provision is generous and it would be an unreasonable or unacceptable impost upon new development to maintain this level of supply.

-Sportsgrounds and parks constitute approximately 340 hectares of the land that Council currently owns and /or manages for open space purposes.
-This equates to a level of provision of 55 m per person or 5.5 hectares per 1000 people.
-The actual amount of open space land identified for acquisition under the provisions of this Plan is 18.8 m per person.
-It should be noted that this is significantly less than the overall standard of provision enjoyed by the existing population and is therefore considered very reasonable.
+As at July 2014 sportsgrounds and parks constituted approximately 348 hectares of the land that Council currently owns and/or manages for open space purposes.
+This equates to a level of provision of 49m2 per person or 4.9 hectares per 1000 people.
+The actual amount of open space land identified for acquisition under the provisions of this Plan is 19.8 m2 per person.
+It is acknowledged that this significantly less than the overall standard of provision enjoyed by the existing population.
+To offset the shortfall in the provision of open space within the Farley URA it is proposed that a single playing field will be located at the Anambah district sporting facility to accommodate local demand generated by the new incoming population which cannot be met within the Farley URA.

-Facilities included in the Plan have been determined based on the benchmarks for sporting grounds and recreational areas established in the Community Facilities and Open Space and Recreation Requirements 2012.
-An assessment of the demand generated by future development in the Lochinvar Catchment has been applied to the benchmarks, so that the distribution of facilities is related to the population growth and the function of the facilities.
+Facilities included in the Plan have been determined based on the benchmarks for sporting grounds and recreational areas established in City Wide Contributions Plan 2006-2016 Review of Open Space and Recreation (2007) together with an assessment of demand generated by future development of the Farley URA.
+This has been documented in the Draft Farley Urban Release Area Community Facilities and Open Space Requirements (May 2015).